PieroZ01/High_Performance_Computing_Assignment/README.md

 ## Project Organization

-This GitHub repository contains all the materials and codes of my final project for the exam of the **High Performance Computing** course of the **Scientific and Data-Intensive Computing** master degree at *Università degli Studi di Trieste* (2023-2024).
+This GitHub repository contains all the materials and codes of my final project for the exam of the **High Performance Computing** course of the **Scientific and Data-Intensive Computing** master degree at *Università degli Studi di Trieste* & *SISSA* (2023-2024).

 This repository contains two main subfolders, one for each exercise of the assignment: